ReadonlykeysThe keys of the dictionary.

 right now (a symbol with an Integer domain, but no currently assigned

-this value will never be positive, negative or zero (NaN
+value, for example)null this value will never be positive, negative or zero (NaN,

 a string or a complex number for example)Note that complex numbers have no natural ordering,